 If you are considering liposuction, your first concern should not be the cost.
-Your first concern is finding one of the best cosmetic surgeons in Boston who adheres to the highest professional standards.
+Your first concern is finding one of the best liposuction surgeons in Boston who adheres to the highest professional standards.

 Assuming that you don’t want to turn your body over to a “discount surgeon,” what can you expect to pay for a standard liposuction procedure in Boston?

 Keep reading, and you’ll learn what goes into determining the cost of liposuction.